 New We are commencing an Internet Showcase to promote new writing.
 Check it out here

-Scotus Press is a small literary press which publishes books on an occasional basis and as resources allow.
+Scotus Press is a small literary press which publishes books as resources allow.
 It is not subsidised and so depends on the sales of its back numbers to finance future publications.
-Since its foundation in 2004, Scotus has achieved and enabled its authors to achieve.
+It commissions books and is not, regretfully, open for unsolicited manuscripts.
+Since its foundation in 2004, Scotus has achieved and enabled its authors to achieve:

 Congratulations to Vergil Nemchev, another Scotus author, who was shortlisted for the Contemporary Bulgarian Writers Award of the Elizabeth Kostova Foundation.

-Scotus Press author, Toma Markov, has been awarded the prestigious Gold Medal of the European Academy of Poetry.
+Scotus Press author, Toma Markov, was awarded the prestigious Gold Medal of the European Academy of Poetry.